-12. (1) No irregularity or defect in the substance or form of the complaint, summons, or warrant, and no variance between the charge contained in the summons or warrant and the charge contained in the complaint, or between any of them and the evidence adduced on the
+Irregularity in summons, warrant, service or arrest 12.(1) No irregularity or defect in the substance or form of the complaint, summons, or warrant, and no variance between the charge contained in the summons or warrant and the charge contained in the complaint, or between any of them and the evidence adduced on the part of the prosecution at the committal proceedings produced in support thereof, shall affect the validity of any proceeding at, or subsequent to, the hearing.

-Disposal of person apprehended upon warrant

-Irregularity in summons, warrant, service or arrest

-Warrant endorsed on bail part of the prosecution at the committal proceedings produced in support thereof, shall affect the validity of any proceeding at, or subsequent to, the hearing.

-(2) Where any accused person is before a Magistrate, whether voluntarily or upon summons, or after being apprehended with or without warrant, or while in custody for the same or any other offence, the committal proceedings may be held notwithstanding any-

-- (a) irregularity, illegality, defect or error in the summons or warrant, or the issuing, service or execution of the same; or - (b) defect in the complaint, or any irregularity or illegality in the arrest or custody of the accused person.

-(3) Where a Magistrate is of the view that any irregularity, illegality or defect mentioned in this section is such that the accused person has been thereby deceived or misled, he may make any necessary amendments, and, if it is expedient to do so, adjourn, upon such terms as he may think fit, the further hearing of the case.

-13.(1) An accused person who is not released on bail Remand of accused shall be remanded in custody to a prison.

-(2) An accused person shall not be remanded unless a complaint on oath was taken or a warrant was issued under section 8.

-(3) Where an accused person is remanded, the remand shall be by warrant in the form set out in Schedule 2.

-Schedule 2

-(4) Where a Magistrate is satisfied that an accused person who has been remanded is, by reason of illness or accident, unable to appear before the Court at the adjournment pursuant to section 18, the Magistrate may, in the absence of the accused person, order him to be further remanded for no longer than twenty-eight days.
+- (2) Where any accused person is before a Magistrate, whether voluntarily or upon summons, or after being apprehended with or without warrant, or while in custody for the same or any other offence, the committal proceedings may be held notwithstanding any- - (a) irregularity, illegality, defect or error in the summons or warrant, or the issuing, service or execution of the same: or - (b) defect in the complaint, or any irregularity or illegality in the arrest or custody of the accused person. - (3) Where a Magistrate is of the view that any irregularity, illegality, defect or error mentioned in this section has occurred and that the ends of justice require it, he may make any necessary amendments, and, if it is expedient to do so, adjourn, upon such terms as he may think fit, the further hearing of the case. - 13.(1) An accused person who is not released on bail Remand of accused shall be remanded in custody to a prison. - (2) An accused person shall not be remanded unless a complaint on oath was taken or a warrant was issued under section 8. - (3) Where an accused person is remanded, the remand shall be by warrant in the form set out in Schedule 2.
+Schedule 2 - (4) Where a Magistrate is satisfied that an accused person who has been remanded is, by reason of illness, accident or other sufficient cause, unable to appear before the Court at the adjournment pursuant to section 18, the Magistrate may, in the absence of the accused person, order him to be further remanded for no longer than twenty-eight days.